Lauren Tewes: Early years

-Tewes was born in Braddock, Pennsylvania, of German extraction and one of four children, to Joanne (née Woods) and Joseph Robert Tewes, a wood pattern maker.
-Her early childhood was spent in industrial Trafford, near Pittsburgh before the family moved to Whittier, California, when she was eight.
+Tewes was born in Trafford, Pennsylvania, of German extraction, and one of four children born to Joanne (née Woods) and Joseph Tewes, a wood pattern maker.
+Regarding the proper pronunciation of her last name, Tewes later explained, "[It] was originally pronounced 'Tavis.'
+But when my grandfather arrived in Ellis Island from Germany, the immigration official carelessly said his name was "Tweeze," and it hung on ever since.'"

-Tewes attended Ada S. Nelson Elementary School and Pioneer High School, where she studied drama, winning Best Actress award for three years.
+The family moved to Whittier, California when Tewes was eight.
+She attended Ada S. Nelson Elementary School and Pioneer High School, where she studied drama, winning Best Actress award for three years.
 Tewes enrolled on an Associate of Arts degree at Rio Hondo College, deciding to major in theatre arts.
 At college, she won "The Chancellor's Award for Excellence in Theatre", a one-year scholarship which enabled her to transfer to the University of California, Riverside, as a sophomore.

 In 1973, when her scholarship expired, Tewes withdrew from college and joined the Pacific Conservatory Theatre in Santa Maria, California, as an apprentice, making her stage debut in Arsenic and Old Lace and The Most Happy Fella before becoming a member of the Birdcage Theatre Company at Knott's Berry Farm, an amusement complex outside Los Angeles.